Hierarchical modeling for an industrial implementation of a Digital Twin for electrical drives: Introduction: Numerical simulation and requirements for a digital twin

-\section{Introduction: Numerical Simulation and Requirements for a Digital Twin}
+\section{Introduction: Numerical simulation and requirements for a digital twin}

 When an electrical machine is equipped with a large number of sensors, then it produces a lot of data that can be collected, stored, and used \cite{IqbMR21,Mel18}.
-A digital twin is a tool that uses this data combined with numerical simulation models to accompany its physical twin in an optimal way throughout its life cycle \cite{RasO20,BouVC20,FalK21}.
-By means of the phenomenal advancements in both hardware and software in recent years in terms of data processing, computation power, and data-driven modeling methods, digital twins are becoming a reality that can be useful in many ways.
-This includes the following functions: storage of data history and feedback to design, documentation and design optimization, condition monitoring, and predictive maintenance.
+A digital twin is a tool that uses this data combined with numerical simulations to accompany its physical twin in an optimal way, ideally throughout its life cycle \cite{RasO20,BouVC20,FalK21}.
+By means of the phenomenal advancements in both hardware and software in recent years in terms of data processing, compute power, and data-driven modeling methods, digital twins are becoming a reality that can be useful in many ways.
+This includes the following functions: storage of data history and feedback to design, data based modeling, documentation and design optimization, condition monitoring, and predictive maintenance.

 A digital twin can be used to continuously monitor the behavior of the machine and detect any deviations in the operating conditions of individual components or of the overall system.
 In addition, a digital twin can improve predictive maintenance by continuously predicting failures of system components using detailed life-time simulations of the critical components in the machine.
-This simulation should be adapted to the operating and usage conditions that may affect the original life-time model.
+For this, the simulation should be adapted to the operating and usage conditions that may affect the original model.
 This can be done using data-driven methods and data assimilation.
 A successful detection and warning in the event of abnormal behavior allows the replacement of faulty components before their breakdown and can prevent damage to other components.
-Some of these functions need accurate simulation models that can replicate and predict he operation of the physical twin in real time.
+Some of these functions need accurate simulation models that can replicate and predict the operation of the physical twin in real-time.
 The simulation models can also be used to optimize the machine parameters for the respective operating environment based on the knowledge gained from operation.
 For example, motor-specific monitoring of the efficiency under parameter variations allows to identify optimized operating points online while the machine is running or offline before turning on the machine based on the system parameters and stored data.